Workplace Options’ Compliance with the European Union’s New General Data Protection Regulation (GDPR)

 “You should check your procedures to ensure they cover all the rights individuals have, including how you would delete personal data or provide data electronically and in a commonly used format.”

 – Workplace Options is aware of individual rights, and is in compliance with supporting our customers and end users.
 In 2016, Workplace Options became ISO 27001:2013 certified.
 Our case management system, UCMS, currently has capabilities to delete personal information and provide data electronically and in a commonly used format.
-Workplace Options is also ISO 9001 certified, as evidence of a commitment to quality and process.

 5. Subject access requests